panzerdp/dmitripavlutin.com/content/posts/080-arrow-vs-regular-functions/index.md

 // after 1 second logs "Batman"
 ```

 `batman.logName.bind(batman)` binds `this` value to `batman` instance.
-Now you can be sure that the method doesn't lose the context.
+Now you're sure that the method doesn't lose the context.

-Binding `this` manually is daunting, especially if you have lots of methods.
+Binding `this` manually requires boilerplate code, especially if you have lots of methods.
 There's a better way: the arrow functions as a class field.

 ### 5.2 Arrow function